 But that’s only half of it.
 While noting that God raised Jesus from the dead because he fully endorses him as a human being, we shouldn’t skip over the fact that he had indeed been dead.
 Why would God allow that to happen to someone He thoroughly delighted in, who had thoroughly delighted in Him?

 Answer: Jesus is the Christ, the King who acts in behalf and in the stead of his people.
 In his death Jesus took upon himself the punishment for humanity’s deceit and anger and shallowness and mismanagement… and the disregard for God that lay behind all of this.
-He willingly offered himself as atonement for all of that.
+He willingly offered himself as atonement.
 And paid for all sins of every one of his people.
-For the sins repeated a thousand times, for all wrong that was done, and all duties left undone, for the millions of small unjust slights that are rendered ignorantly or unconsciously… or with frosty calculation.
+For the sins we’ve repeated a thousand times and keep promising to stop, for all wrong that was done, and all duties left undone, for the millions of small unjust slights that are rendered ignorantly or unconsciously… or with frosty calculation.

-And who are Jesus’ people, who are right with God and heirs of a glorious and eternal Life, who have acquired the divine YES?
+Which brings us to an important question: So, who are Jesus’ people, who are right with God and heirs of a glorious and eternal Life, who have acquired the divine YES?